Last Updated: June 2020

-A. The program has an initial budget of $1.5 million.
+A: The program has an initial budget of $6 million.

-A. Program funds may be used to pay past due rent, late fees on a rental account, moving expenses, or other costs associated with relocation.
+A: Program funds may be used to pay past due rent, late fees on a rental account, rental assistance for the month ahead, or moving costs associated with relocation.

-A. Rhode Island renter households that have experienced a loss of income due to the COVID-19 emergency and are at immediate risk of homelessness may be eligible to receive assistance.
-Households must meet income and other eligibility criteria in order to qualify.
+A: Rhode Island renter households that have experienced a loss of income due to the COVID-19 emergency and are at immediate risk of homelessness may be eligible to receive assistance.
+Households must meet income criteria in order to qualify.